Cell phone batteries, one of life’s pains, are getting better, but…

 - Lower Your Screen’s Brightness.
 Similar to your laptop or netbook, illuminating mobile phone screens takes more battery power than other features.
 Reducing brightness significantly increases battery life.

 - Use simpler wallpaper for your screen’s background, lower your phone’s volume and turn off vibrate mode.
 By now, you’re probably crying and wondering why you bought that beautiful smartphone with all its bells-and-whistles.
 But all is not lost.
 Balance your mobile phone’s settings between usefulness, attractiveness and battery life.
 Also keep in mind that you can ignore some of these suggestions to save battery life if re-charging the battery is easily done at work, school, home or in the car.

-You may never get buried alive with a dead cell phone, but until cell phone battery technology improves–and it will–taking prudent steps to increase battery life is a good idea.
+You may never get buried alive with a dead cell phone, but until cell phone batteries improve, taking prudent steps to increase battery life is a good idea.